Questions, Curiosity, and Writing Ideas

 - How do you describe something that doesn’t really exist?

-- How far will the main character go to achieve the goal?
+- How far will the main character go to achieve his or her goal?

 Keep Asking Questions

 If you can keep your curiosity on fire and continue coming up with new questions all the time, you’ll find that you can write your way into answers and constantly discover new writing ideas along the way.

 As you work through your writing projects, you can also use questions to help you overcome hurdles that are preventing you from crossing the finish line.
 Not sure how to move a plot forward?
 Start asking questions.
-Don’t know how to make a character believable?
+Don’t know how to make a character more believable?
 Ask questions.
 Want to write a piece that is informative and entertaining?
 Ask away.

-Throughout time, many great thinkers have used questions to prompt creative thinking.
+Throughout time, many great thinkers have used questions to prompt creative and critical thinking.
 Sometimes, one question will simply lead to the next, and that’s fine.
 As long as you keep your curiosity well oiled and let those questions flow, you’ll never be at a loss for writing ideas.

 Do you have any favorite techniques for developing new writing ideas?
-Any questions that you ask to get through a project or to come up with new project ideas?
+Are there any questions you ask to get through a project or to come up with new project ideas?
 Share your thoughts and ideas by leaving a comment.